bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 This field is optional but we strongly encourage its use in order to make data more easily searchable.

-### Field: Multivalued
+### Field: Cardinality

 __Value Status__: REQUIRED (default value is `false`).

-The `Multivalued` field in the data dictionary specifies whether multiple values are allowed in a single field in a datafile.
+The `Cardinality` field in the data dictionary specifies whether a field is expected to be single valued or muti-valued in a datafile.
 Multiple values in datafile field MUST be separated with a pipe character, without surrounding white space.
-Values for this field in the data dictionary are either `true` (the associated datafile field is multivalued) or `false` (the associated datafile field is NOT multivalued).
-If no value is specified then the default value of `false` is assumed.
+Acceptable values for the cardinality field in the data dictionary are either `single` (the associated datafile field has at most a single value) or `multiple` (the associated datafile field may have multiple values).
+If no value is specified then the default value of `single` is assumed.

-As an example, consider a "symptoms" field which can accept multiple values within a single datafile field.
+As an example, consider a "symptoms" field which can accept multiple values within a single datafile field and thus has a cardinality of `multiple`.
 The data file for such a field may look like this:

 |participantId|symptoms|
 |--|--|
 p1|cough
 p2|cough \| sorethroat \| headache
 p3|cough \| headache

 ### Field: Datatype